MicrosoftDocs/PowerShell-Docs/reference/7.4/PSReadLine/Set-PSReadLineOption.md

 when a shell has launched some large tree of child processes, (imagine a build system, for example) some processes may exit, leaving multiple processes concurrently trying to consume console input.

 When setting the **TerminateOrphanedConsoleApps** option to `$true`, PSReadLine records the list of processes that are currently attached to the console.
-Afterwards, whenever PSReadLine runs, it will get a new list of processes attached to the console, and terminate those that are not in the original list.
+Afterwards, whenever PSReadLine runs, it will get a new list of processes attached to the console, and terminate those that aren't in the original list.

 This parameter and option were added in PSReadLine 2.3.2-beta2.